-As he launched a new fragrance inspired by the region, Theirry Wasser chats to a&e about all things fragrance
+As he launched a new fragrance inspired by the region, Theirry Wasser chats to A&E about all things fragrance

 As the first perfumer working for the oldest ongoing fragrance house that doesn’t bear the family name, Thierry Wasser had big shoes to fill.
 But since taking on his role of Guerlain Master Perfumer at the luxury beauty brand in 2008, it seems as though his predecessor Jean-Paul Guerlain made the right decision of passing on his secret formula book to him.

 Since starting his career at Guerlain, the charming perfumer has created countless adored aromas for the historic French house.
-Though none he will describe as his masterpiece just yet, so he tells us.
-As Wasser visits Dubai with his hands full of – and wrists doused with – his new fragrance CUIR Intense, we catch up with the famed perfumer as he discusses the unusual story behind his latest launch, teaming up with Dubai’s Perfume House and why he has no idea what’s in store next within the realm of aromas.
+Though none of which he will describe as his masterpiece just yet, so he tells us.
+As Wasser visits Dubai with his hands full of – and wrists doused with – his new fragrance CUIR Intense, we catch up with the famed perfumer as he discusses the unusual story behind his latest launch, teaming up with Dubai Culture’s Perfume House and why he has no idea what’s in store next within the realm of aromas.